 A Victim Offender Dialogue (VOD) is a service provided to victims and survivors that gives them the opportunity to have a structured, facilitated meeting with the offender of their crime.
 Some victims want to meet with their offenders face-to-face to discuss how the crime has affected them and their loved ones, and to ask questions only the offender can answer.
 The Department of Corrections provides the opportunity for this to occur in a safe setting, after intensive preparation of both parties under the direction of trained facilitators.
 Only victims can initiate such a dialogue, and the process is voluntary for both parties.
 While VOD meetings can be healing, this process is not for everyone.
 It requires a substantial commitment of time for preparation and can have a lasting emotional impact.
 Either party may discontinue the process at any time.

-Call toll free (888) 223-6332 if you would like to discuss Victim-Offender Dialogue with DOC Victim Services.
+If you would like to discuss Victim-Offender Dialogue opportunities please contact DOC Victim Services.

 Victim Impact Panels